• Skip to primary navigation

 Their floppy lips can’t hold in the drool, and the excess saliva collects in the folds.

-Who could forget the iconic scenes from Beethoven when the sweet St. Bernard was constantly drooling and licking his lips, hoping to score some bacon from the breakfast table?
+Who could forget the iconic scenes from the movie Beethoven when the sweet Saint Bernard was constantly drooling and licking his lips, hoping to score some bacon from the breakfast table?
+Or in Turner and Hooch, when the Dogue de Bordeaux slobbers on Tom Hanks.

-Along with St. Bernards, Mastiffs, Bernese Mountain Dogs, Bloodhounds, Bulldogs, Newfoundlands, Neopolitan Mastiffs, Bull Mastiffs, Neopolitan Mastiffs, Boxers, Great Danes, and Coonhounds all tend to drool more than other breeds due to the extra skin around their muzzles.
+Along with St. Bernards, Mastiffs, Bernese Mountain Dogs, Basset Hounds, Bloodhounds, Bulldogs, English Bulldogs, Newfoundlands, Neopolitan Mastiffs, Bull Mastiffs, Neopolitan Mastiffs, Boxers, Great Danes, and Coonhounds, all tend to drool more than other breeds due to the extra skin around their muzzles.

 When to be concerned about dog slobber

-While excessive drooling (also called hypersalivation) is typical for certain breeds (especially around mealtimes), it’s essential that you can recognize when excessive dog slobber isn’t usual.
+While excessive drooling (also called hypersalivation) is typical for certain breeds (especially around mealtimes), you must recognize when excessive dog slobber isn’t usual.

 If your pup’s drooling is out of the ordinary, it could cause concern.